 While UAE equities are currently benefiting from a positive macroeconomic and geopolitical context, there are also some downside risks.
 First, Middle East equities continue to be driven - at least to a certain extent - by oil prices.
 A sharp correction from black gold would have some negative impact on the UAE's fiscal position and thus on local equity markets.
 The UAE Dirham is pegged to the US dollar, which means that the UAE central bank needs to follow in the steps of the Fed when it comes to monetary policy.
 As such, the Fed tightening implies a similar outcome in the UAE.
 This could weigh on consumption but also the real estate market through higher mortgage rates.
 Furthermore, the region remains exposed to geopolitical risks.
 Valuations are less attractive than a year ago.
 Last but not least, the local equity market liquidity is thin and should thus be traded accordingly.

-Disclaimer
+For further information

+Banque Syz SA Quai des Bergues 1 CH-1201 Geneva Tel +41 58 799 10 00 Fax +41 58 799 20 00 syzgroup.com

+Charles-Henry Monchau, Chief Investment Officer charles-henry.monchau@syzgroup.com

+FOCUS | 25 April 2022

+Syz Private Banking 3/3

-This marketing document has been issued by Bank Syz Ltd. It is not intended for distribution to, publication, provision or use by individuals or legal entities that are citizens of or reside in a state, country or jurisdiction in which applicable laws and regulations prohibit its distribution, publication, provision or use.
+This marketing communication has been issued by the Syz Group.
+It is not intended for distribution to, publication, provision or use by individuals or legal entities that are citizens of or reside in a state, country or jurisdiction in which applicable laws and regulations prohibit its distribution, publication, provision or use.
 It is not directed to any person or entity to whom it would be illegal to send such marketing material.

-This document is intended for informational purposes only and should not be construed as an offer, solicitation or recommendation for the subscription, purchase, sale or safekeeping of any security or financial instrument or for the engagement in any other transaction, as the provision of any investment advice or service, or as a contractual document.
-Nothing in this document constitutes an investment, legal, tax or accounting advice or a representation that any investment or strategy is suitable or appropriate for an investor's particular and individual circumstances, nor does it constitute a personalized investment advice for any investor.
-This document reflects the information, opinions and comments of Bank Syz Ltd. as of the date of its publication, which are subject to change without notice.
-The opinions and comments of the authors in this document reflect their current views and may not coincide with those of other Syz Group entities or third parties, which may have reached different conclusions.
-The market valuations, terms and calculations contained herein are estimates only.
-The information provided comes from sources deemed reliable, but Bank Syz Ltd. does not guarantee its completeness, accuracy, reliability and actuality.
-Past performance gives no indication of nor guarantees current or future results.
-Bank Syz Ltd. accepts no liability for any loss arising from the use of this document.
-(6)
+This document is intended for informational purposes only and should not be construed as an offer or solicitation for the subscription, purchase, sale or keeping of any security or financial instrument, or as a contractual document.
+The information contained herein does not constitute any legal, tax or accounting advice and may not be suitable for all investors.
+The market valuations, terms and calculations contained herein are estimates only and may change without notice.
+The information provided comes from sources deemed reliable, but the Syz Group does not guarantee its completeness or accuracy.
+Past performance gives no indication of future results.